25 Front Yard Palm Tree Landscape Designs (with Pictures)

 This group of Foxtail palms (Wodyetia bifurcata) adds plenty of shade by the front door while creating a dramatic focal point.

-Use Palm Trees to Soften Corners of Buildings
+Use Palm Trees To Soften Corners Of Buildings

 A few Queen palms (Syagrus romanzoffiana) on the corner of the building.

-A group of small Christmas palms (Veitchia Merrillii) by the garage is a great addition to the landscape.
+A group of small Christmas palms (Veitchia merrillii) by the garage is a great addition to the landscape.

-Fill Empty Spaces with Small Palm Trees
+Fill Empty Spaces With Small Palm Trees

-Create a Focal Point with Palm Trees
+Create a Focal Point With Palm Trees

 Pygmy date palm (Phoenix roebelenii) in the front yard creates a focal point.

-Here is group of three Pygmy date palms (Phoenix roebelenii) situated as a central focus of a flower bed.
+Here is a group of three Pygmy date palms (Phoenix roebelenii) situated as a central focus of a flower bed.
 It makes a marvelous focus for the front yard drawing lots of attention.

-It has a group of Christmas palms (Veitchia Merrillii) in the middle, with Majesty palm as an accent on the right and a group of Pygmy date palms (Phoenix roebelenii) by the entrance on the left.
+It has a group of Christmas palms (Veitchia merrillii) in the middle, with majesty palm as an accent on the right and a group of Pygmy date palms (Phoenix roebelenii) by the entrance on the left.

 Two Pygmy date palms (Phoenix roebelenii) in the front yard.